HoussemDellai/terraform-course/95_migrate_deprecated/Readme.md

 ## 2- Updating Terraform configuration

-Comment the deprecated resources in main.tf and uncomment the new ones.
+Comment the deprecated resources in `deprecated.tf` and uncomment the new resources in `new.tf`.

 ## 3- Importing the new resource into the state